The Historical Significance of Shawwal in Islamic Tradition*

 The Connection with Ramadan

 Shawwal immediately follows Ramadan, a month dedicated to fasting, prayer, and introspection.
-The transition from Ramadan to Shawwal is marked by Eid al-Fitr, one of the major Islamic holidays, signifying the end of the fasting period.
+The progress from Ramadan to Shawwal is set apart by Eid al-Fitr, one of the major Islamic occasions, implying the finish of the fasting time frame.
 This festive occasion is a time for Muslims to celebrate with family and friends, express gratitude, and give charity to those in need.

 visit website